 - Generally, you don’t need any preparation, such as fasting or sedation.
 If you have a biopsy under regional or general anesthesia, you may need to fast for a certain number of hours before the procedure, generally after midnight.

-- Tell your health care provider if you are sensitive to or are allergic to any medicines, latex, tape, iodine, and anesethsia.
+- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, iodine, and anesthesia.

 - Do not use tampons, vaginal creams or medicines, douche, or have sex for 24 hours before the test.

 - Your healthcare provider may recommend that you take a pain reliever 30 minutes before the procedure, or he or she will give you a sedative before the anesthesia is started.
 If sedation is given, you will need someone to drive you home afterwards.

 - You may want to bring a sanitary pad to wear home after the procedure.

 - Based on your condition, your healthcare provider may request other preparation.

 What happens during a colposcopy?

 You may have a colposcopy in your healthcare provider’s office or during a hospital stay.
 Procedures may vary based on your condition and your healthcare provider’s practices.

 - You will need to undress completely or from the waist down and put on a hospital gown.